 Labor and Permits

 Pulling a permit is almost always required, and the local building authority may want to inspect the electrician’s work to ensure it’s up to code.
-Permits start around $200 but can run as much as $900, depending on the project’s scope.
+Permits start around $250 but can run as much as $500 or more, depending on the project’s scope.

 Electrical Panel Upgrade

 New electrical wiring must be connected to a suitable service panel.
 Building codes for most new homes require the installation of a 200-amp service panel.
 A small, older home that’s being rewired might get by with a 100-amp panel.
-A 100-amp panel costs $50 to $100, and a 200-amp panel runs $100 to $200.
+A 100-amp or 200-amp panel costs $50 to $200, and a 400-amp panel runs $400 to $500.
 These prices are for standard contractor-grade panels, and higher-end finishes will tack more onto the cost.
 When it comes to rewiring, the bulk of the cost is in labor.

 Types of Rooms That Are Being Rewired